How do you win new customers?

 In their future of CX report, PwC surveyed 15,000 consumers and found that 1 in 3 customers will leave a brand they love after just one bad experience, while 92% would completely abandon a company after two or three negative interactions.

-What constitutes as a bad experience?
+What accounts for a bad experience?

 Sometimes, it’s as simple as poor follow-up.